bum2/integral-developing/commonDBnet.md

 - joining projects (with moderated access or autojoin link),
 - exchanging resources (money to start with) for project's shares when they are needed for membership, that means...
   - having active payment gateways (defined by the projects),
-  - tracking of exchange transfers, commitments and events,◦ showing transfers status and allowing to edit payment status if user is coordinator of the project and the gateway is manual,
+  - tracking of exchange transfers, commitments and events,
+  - showing transfers status and allowing to edit payment status if user is coordinator of the project and the gateway is manual,
   - some payment gateways can be fully automated, like cryptocurrencies and, up to some degree, also the credit-cards.
 - communicate with the project coordinators (or candidates and members if the user is a coordinator), at least via chat
 - settings of the users data privacy, visibility and sharing scopes